mahendrakarmahesh/Resume-Builder/README.md

 ## Resume-Builder ✌️✌️✌️

-It is a resume generator web app which can build your resume by just simply fill the form of information You can also  print it also in pdf format
+It is a web application that generates resumes with ease.
+By simply filling out a form with your information, you can create a professional-looking resume that can be printed in PDF format as well.

 Tech used :- HTML , CSS , JAVASCRIPT ,BOOTSTRAP

 Working